-Credit Report: A Tri-merge credit report is pulled to get your credit history and score.
-Your credit score plays a big role in determining the interest rate you’ll get on your loan.
+Credit Report: A Tri-merge credit report is pulled to get your credit history and score, which plays a major role in determining the interest rate you’ll get on your loan.

 Loan Discount Points: “Points” are prepaid interest.
 One point is one percent of your loan amount.
 This is a lump sum payment that lowers your monthly payment for the life of your loan.

 Origination Fee: This covers the lender’s administrative costs.
-It’s usually about 1 percent of the total loan but you can sometimes find mortgages with no origination fee.
+It’s usually about one percent of the total loan, but you can sometimes find mortgages with no origination fee.

 Escrow Deposit: Lender’s often require homebuyers to pay two months of property tax and mortgage insurance payments at closing.
 This is deposited into an escrow account.

 Flood Determination: Cost to determine whether the home you are buying is in a flood zone.
 If the home is in a flood zone, you’ll have to pay flood insurance.